コンテンツにスキップ

 Eriko Ogawa

-Maekawa: When I went to the rehearsal room for the first time, Mr. Ogawa was acting so precisely as usual that I put myself aside and was honestly shocked, thinking, ``You're not thinking about it being aimed at children...'' (lol), but it was the right choice to make it in a way that didn't appeal to children.
+Maekawa: When I first went to the rehearsal studio, Ogawa-san's direction was so meticulous as always, and I was honestly taken aback, thinking, "He's not even thinking about this being for children..." (laughs), but it was right that he created the play in a way that didn't pander to children.

-Ogawa: Really, the presence of children is a must for this work.
+Ogawa: The presence of children really is a must for this work.

-In order to have a better and more enjoyable viewing experience, we would like adults to come along with their children.
+For a better and more enjoyable experience, we would encourage adults to come along with their children.

-Maekawa: The cast and staff will all be the same for the re-enactment.
-That's why we aim to evolve and deepen our work, so I'm sure those who saw the premiere will find a different kind of enjoyment in it.
+Maekawa: The cast and staff for the re-run will all be the same.
+This is why we aim for an evolution and deepening of the show, so I'm sure that even those who saw the original will find something different to enjoy.

 Related articles